shuckc/shuckc.github.io/_posts/2021-06-14-fpga-versa-ecp5-board-demo.md

 ---
 layout: post
-title: Bringing up ECP5 Versa Dev Kit with Yosys, nextpnr
+title: Bringing up ECP5 Versa with open tools
 ---

-Specifically the Lattice Dev Kit with part number LFE5UM-45F-VERSA-EVN Using the example design from https://github.com/YosysHQ/prjtrellis/tree/master/examples/versa5g which is for a slightly different board.
+Specifically the Lattice ECP5 FPGA Versa Dev Kit with part number `LFE5UM-45F-VERSA-EVN` which is ever so slightly different from the prjtrellis example [versa5g design](https://github.com/YosysHQ/prjtrellis/tree/master/examples/versa5g) as it has a previous iteration of the FPGA.

-I used a windows machine for this walkthrough, so part of this was to setup the host USB stack ready for OpenOCD.
+I used a windows machine for this walkthrough, so most of this was setting up the host USB stack ready for OpenOCD.

 FPGA Toolchain
 ----

-Install fpga toolchain, I used the binary build by Whitequark called "yowasp" which is distributed as ... python packages installed using pip.
+Install fpga toolchain, I used the [YoWASP binary builds](http://yowasp.org/) by Whitequark which are distributed as... _python packages_ and installed using pip.
 Using a recent 3.6+ python:

     $ python -m venv venv
     $ ./venv/Scripts/activate